stellar/js-stellar-wallets/plans/sep8.md

 import {
   ApprovalProvider,
   ApprovalResponseType,
-  checkRegulatedAssetInTx,
-  getHomeDomainByAsset,
+  getRegulatedAssetInTx,
   getApprovalServerUrl,
 } from "wallet-sdk";

-// Parse transaction to check if it involves regulated assets const regulatedAsset = checkRegulatedAssetInTx(transaction);
+// Parse transaction to check if it involves regulated assets const regulatedAsset = getRegulatedAssetInTx(transaction);
 if (!regulatedAsset) {
   // No approval needed so submit to the network submitPayment(transaction);